FFXIV Warrior Guide - Decimate Your Enemies!

 Leveling a Marauder, and later a Warrior is pretty similar to any other combat class/job.
 There are a few viable options for gathering experience, and probably the best and most fun option is to combine all of them.
 There’s one marauder/warrior specific thing.
 If you’re farming solo and not role-playing as a tank, you don’t have to worry about enmity.
 It makes you kill monsters easier and quicker.
 Just remember not to pull too many of them.
 You have great HP sustain, but solo AoE farming can be a little risky.

 Full Active Time Events are another excellent source of exp.
-It’s worth to do them, especially in the low levels, when you don’t have many other great options.
+It’s worth doing them, especially in the low levels, when you don’t have many other great options.
 The lowest level FATE hotspot is in Western Thanalan near Horizon.

 It’s a good idea to start clearing dungeons as soon as you can.
 Always aim for the highest one available to you.
 It’s always beneficial to go inside the Palace of the Dead, because of its unique features and good rewards.
 While doing dungeons, you can increase your gains by accepting the Squadron Command Missions.